Lamb Shanks, Moroccan Style

 Moroccan meat recipes often incorporate spices like cinnamon, which we tend to reserve for desserts.
 Allspice and cloves are two more spices often used in this cuisine.

-Moroccans also often add fruits to their meat dishes.
+Moroccans also often add fruits to their meat dishes too.
 Apricots are a favorite.
 One of my favorite meat stew recipes has dried apricots and cinnamon.
 Delicious!
+And this recipe for lamb shanks includes apricots.

 The long slow cooking will also ensure fantastically tender lamb.
 It will pretty much fall off the bone.